fayadhalaa-cpu/helios-moments/README.md

+Note: This package is under active development and may be updated as additional functionality and documentation are added.

 # Helios Moments

 **Helios Moments** is a Python package for calculating proton plasma moments from three-dimensional ion velocity distribution functions (VDFs) measured by the Helios E1 plasma experiment.